 The option to provide a survivor pension for a new spouse is not available to members who have separated from the spouse they had at retirement unless that spouse waives the survivor pension, or to members who have eligible children.

-If you don’t have a spouse at the time of your death but you have eligible children, the 60% survivor pension is split among them for as long as they qualify.
+If you don’t have a spouse but you have an eligible child, a survivor pension equal to 60% of your pension is payable for as long as they are eligible.
+If you have more than one eligible child, the 60% survivor pension is split equally among them for as long as they qualify.

 How do I update my information?

 It is important to review and keep your spousal information and beneficiaries up to date with OPTrust to ensure that survivor benefits are paid according to your wishes.
 There are two ways to do this: